fbpx

 ‘Is this (activity, decision, commitment, possession) in alignment with my values?’

-Usually, our decision to declutter / to make changes in our life has to do with our values.
-We are probably not happy with the current reality because we have neglected some of our important values – we haven’t ‘valued’ enough what’s really important to us.
+Usually, our decision to declutter or make changes in our lives has to do with our values.
+We are probably not happy with the current reality because we have neglected some of our important values—we haven’t ‘valued’ enough what’s really important to us.

 Knowing our values helps us understand our ‘Why’.